Energy in New Zealand

 Despite abundant natural resources and a relatively small population, New Zealand is a net importer of energy, in the form of petroleum products.
-The ratio of non-renewable and renewable energy sources was fairly consistent from 1975 to 2008, with about 70 percent of primary energy supply coming from hydrocarbon fuels.
-This ratio decreased to about 60 percent in 2018.
+The ratio of non-renewable and renewable energy sources was fairly consistent from 1975 to 2008, with about 70 per cent of primary energy supply coming from hydrocarbon fuels.
+This ratio decreased to about 60 per cent in 2018.
 The proportion of non-renewable energy varies annually, depending on water flows into hydro-electricity lakes and demand for energy.
 In 2018, approximately 60% of primary energy was from non-renewable hydrocarbon fuels and 40% was from renewable sources.
 In 2007 energy consumption per capita was 120 gigajoules.
 Per capita energy consumption had increased 8 per cent since 1998.
 New Zealand uses more energy per capita than 17 of 30 OECD countries.
 New Zealand is one of 13 OECD countries that does not operate nuclear power stations.

-From 1994 to 2018, the energy intensity of the economy per unit of GDP declined by 33 percent to 2.57 MJ/$.
+From 1994 to 2018, the energy intensity of the economy per unit of GDP declined by 33 per cent to 2.57 MJ/$.
 A contributing factor is the growth of relatively less energy-intensive service industries.

+Climate and energy policies

+Under the Paris Agreement, New Zealand has committed to reducing net greenhouse gas (GHG) emissions by 50% from 2005 levels by 2030, guided by the Climate Change Response (Zero Carbon) Amendment Act 2019.
+This legislation sets a target for net zero GHG emissions by 2050, excluding biogenic methane from cattle, and specifies reductions in biogenic methane emissions by 2030 and 2050.
+To facilitate this, the Act established the Climate Change Commission to offer independent advice on climate action and mandated the creation of emissions budgets and reduction plans.
+The first three emissions budgets, covering the periods 2022–2025, 2026–2030, and 2031–2035, were established in May 2022.
+The New Zealand Emissions Trading Scheme (NZ ETS), affecting fuel prices, serves as the principal emissions pricing mechanism, with its cap set to align with these budgets.

+The country's decarbonization strategy prioritizes the electrification of essential sectors, including buildings, transport, and industry, using renewable energy sources.
+Initially, the New Zealand Energy Strategy 2011–2021 established a target of achieving 90% renewable electricity by 2025.
+This target was subsequently broadened to an aspirational goal of attaining 100% renewable electricity by 2030.
+In support of these goals, the first Emissions Reduction Plan (ERP) seeks to increase the proportion of renewable energy in total final energy consumption (TFEC) to 50% by 2035.

 Energy supply

+In 2021, New Zealand's Total Energy Supply (TES) amounted to 829.3 petajoules (PJ), marking an 11% increase compared to 2011.
+The energy supply composition highlighted a diverse range of sources, with renewables being the largest contributor at approximately 42%, followed by oil at 34%, natural gas at 17%, and coal contributing about 7%.